i-dot-ai/redbox/README.md

 Any time you update code for the the repo, you'll likely need to rebuild the containers.

 # Codespace
+For a quick start, you can use GitHub Codespaces to run the project in a cloud-based development environment.
+Click the button below to open the project in a new Codespace.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/i-dot-ai/redbox-copilot?quickstart=1)